Marta Urquilla

 Program Director, Digital Advancement Initiatives

-Kendra served in the U.S. Peace Corps in Ecuador, where she helped launch the community-led project Laboratorio de Innovación to promote economic autonomy for young women in partnership with Plan Internacional.
-Prior to her Peace Corps role, Kendra worked as a Housing and Client Support Specialist at The Austin Resource Center for the Homeless in Texas, where she leveraged client data to inform better resource allocation and case management services.
+Kendra served as a U.S. Peace Corps volunteer in Ecuador, where she helped launch the community-led project Laboratorio de Innovación to promote economic autonomy for young women in partnership with Plan Internacional.
+Prior to her Peace Corps service, Kendra worked as a Housing and Client Support Specialist at The Austin Resource Center for the Homeless in Texas, where she leveraged client data to improve resource allocation and case management services.

 Join Our Team